In this video, learn about the structure of demand curves.

 - Reviewing the pricing strategies available to firms

 - Identifying different types of price discrimination

-- Using price discrimination to maximize profits and revenues
+- Using pricing and revenue drivers to maximize profits and revenues

 - Assessing the impact of competition and the competitive landscape

 - Using variance analysis walks to analyze price and do cost analysis